sovsay11/TriangleApplication/README.md

 <!--About The Project-->
 ## About The Project
-This application will enable users to enter side values of a triangle.
-The application will then process the input and return whether a valid triangle is possible with the given input, along with the type of triangle and degree values.
+This application will prompt users to enter side values of a triangle.
+The application will then process the input and return whether a valid triangle is possible with the given values.
+If the values are valid, the application will also return the type of triangle created and its degree values.

 ### Built With
 <ul>